 - Pharmacy or Big Box Store

-There are a few things that can be done to cut back on the expenses involved in using film, provided that you are shooting a moderate to high volume of film.
+There are two activities that you are able to do to greatly reduce the expenses involved in shooting film, if you are using a moderate to high volume of film.

 Bulk Loading Film

-Another thing to keep in mind is that you’re limited to rolls of black & white film.
-This is due to black & white film is a lot easier and cheaper to process yourself.
+Take into account that you’re only going to be able to get rolls of black and white film.
+This is due to the fact black and white film is a lot easier and more cost-effective to process yourself.

 Home Developing and Scanning

-Any film can be processed by hand.
-It’s a very good way to spend less so that you can use more film with your Nikon N4004.
+All film can be processed by hand.
+It’s a very good method to lower your costs so you can use more film with your Nikon N4004.

-Black & white film is significantly simpler to develop.
-Chemical temperature and development times are both not as necessary to do correctly with black & white films as they are for color negative or transparency film.
+Black and white film is much less complicated to process.
+Chemical temperature and development times are both not as vital to get correct with black & white film as time and temperatures are for slide or color negative.